 Did you know:

-- About 1 out of 3 Minnesota undergrads are State Grant recipients.
+- About 1 out of 4 Minnesota resident undergrads are State Grant recipients.

 - State Grant aid reduces the amount of loans students need to take out to finance their education.

 State Grant recipients attend all types of institutions.
 Consider these examples of the number of State Grant recipients at:

 - Rochester Community and Technical College: 1,747